landru27/hexcraft/blog/chapter-01-tools-and-methods.md

       * `mv -i build.gradle  gradlew.bat gradlew gradle modding/`
       * `cd modding/`
       * `./gradlew setupDecompWorkspace`
-        * from (http://mcforge.readthedocs.io/en/latest/gettingstarted/) : "This will download a bunch of artifacts from the internet needed to decompile and build Minecraft and forge.
+        * from [Getting Started with Forge](http://mcforge.readthedocs.io/en/latest/gettingstarted/) : "This will download a bunch of artifacts from the internet needed to decompile and build Minecraft and forge.
 This might take some time, as it will download stuff and then decompile Minecraft."
         * gradle has a caching mechanism, so if you want/need to redo this step, you can `mv -i ~/.gradle/caches/ ~/.gradle/caches.prev.001` or similar
       * when this is done, the .java source files for the Forge derivative of Minecraft will be in `~/hmcb/forge/modding/build/tmp/recompileMc/sources/net/minecraft/`
    1. BytecodeViewer